Deco&Design - Furniture

 source: harpgallery.com

-The wood was darkly painted and often carved.
-The backs and arms of chairs and sofas were carved, as well as bed frames and cupboards.
-Vines, flowers, fruit, bows and ribbons, cherubs and cherubs were often used as ornaments and to increase the value, ornaments were sometimes gilded.
+The wood was painted dark and often carved.
+The backs and arms of chairs and sofas were carved, as were the tops of beds and cupboards.
+Vines, flowers, fruit, bows and ribbons, cherubs were often used as ornaments, and to increase the value, the ornaments were sometimes gilded.
 Chair backs were often round and upholstered.

 Victorian style in furniture